sciencehistory/scihist_digicoll/README.md

     ./bin/rake scihist:lazy_create_dzi

+Or to force-create DZI for specific assets named by friendlier_id:

+    ./bin/rake scihist:create_dzi_for[11tdi3v,2eh2i28]

 ### Dev/test solr

 We use [solr_wrapper](https://github.com/cbeer/solr_wrapper) to conveniently install and run a Solr for development and tests.
 (In production, the host environment provides the solr, but ansible is set up to use our solr core configuration in ./solr/config the same as solr_wrapper does in dev/test).